Schwarz-Sterben/Facebook_autoLogIn/README.md

 ## About
 This is a prototype project
-* This a program that automates the log-in process in Facebook on certain web browsers.
+* This a program that automates the log-in process of Facebook on certain web browsers.

 PS.
 This project is not being updated at the moment